A Passover Relationship between Events in the Life and

 1P—Many signs

-S—Provision of water with no need to draw from deep well
+S—Provision of water with no need to draw from a deep well

 G—Calmed the wind and waves (Matt 8:26)